juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 Worse option, but has some advantages.
 Full Retail Licence allows multiple languages, and is Not Hardware locked. you can create a restore back-up and move windows to another hardware.
-HP Tablet dows Not allow to remove the ssd drive.
+HP Tablet does Not allow to remove the ssd drive.

 Option B)
 create your own RTM Core Windows Bing installer DVD